 how to love despite their fears.

 Detroit, Mich.
-(May 15, 2017) – Wildemere Publishing is proud to announce “Wild Butterflies,” a novel by Katherine F. Green, is available in print at Amazon.com and on eBook on Nook, Kindle and iBooks.
+(May 15, 2017) – “Wild Butterflies,” Katherine F. Green’s debut novel, is available in paperback at The BookMark independent bookstore, BarnesandNoble.com and Amazon.com and for digital download on Nook, Kindle and iBooks.

 “Wild Butterflies” is the multigenerational story of the Angell family — Rita, Bill, and Cory — all striving for love but each one going about it the wrong way.

 Normally fond of fairy tales and fun with friends, Cory has other things on her mind.
 Like, why is she living with her grandmother while all her friends have a mother, a father or both to heap hugs and kind words on them at the end of a long school day?
 Feeling rejected, Cory takes up lying and stealing.

 Always angry, Rita is tired of raising children and, maybe, too tired for that dapper old man from church who keeps sniffing around her door.

 Bill’s confused.
 He’s confused about his bitter mother, his ex-wife, the beautiful woman he desires to know better, and the withdrawn daughter he wishes he had more time for.

 Too caught up in their own dysfunction, anxiety, and drama, none of them realizes there’s a real monster just waiting to strike.

 Touching and human, Katherine F. Green’s debut novel “Wild Butterflies” explores issues that affect 2.7 million grandparents, 12 million single parents, and 35 percent of American children.
 It is the tender story of a multigenerational family longing for understanding in difficult circumstances and the people who teach them what love really means.